1. Answers

 Explanation:

-1. aws_cognito_user_pool Resource: Defines the user pool and its settings.
+1. aws_cognito_user_pool Resource: This resource defines the user pool and its settings, including attributes and policies.

-3. aws_cognito_user_pool_client Resource: Sets up the client application that users or devices will use to interact with the user pool.
+3. aws_cognito_user_pool_client Resource: This sets up a client application that users or devices will use to interact with the user pool.

-4. aws_cognito_user_pool_domain Resource: Configures a custom domain for the user pool.
+4. aws_cognito_user_pool_domain Resource: Configures a custom domain for the user pool to enhance branding and user experience.

 Configuration: